JackBro/imm_engine/README.md

 ---------------
 Dragon's Ingot has not released yet.
-For the responsibility of a open source project, just guarantee the able to compile the engine demos correctly and resolving bugs.
+For the responsibility of a open source project, just guarantee the able to compile the engine samples correctly and resolving bugs.

 Disadvantage List:
 ------------------